mbernson/AdventOfCode/README.md

 # AdventOfCode

-My Advent Of Code (AOC) solutions, written in Swift.
+This repository contains my Advent Of Code (AOC) solutions, written in Swift.

 ## How to use the code